OlegDzhuraev/PlutoECL/README.md

 }
 ```

 Base **Launcher** class handles all entities update, so there only 1 MonoBehaviour Update for **all** Entities Logics.
 For some unknown reasons, in Unity it increases game FPS.
-So do **not** make **Update** method in your Launcher, it can override Ceres one.
+So do **not** make **Update** method in your Launcher, it can override Pluto one.
 And, yes, you don't need it in any case.

 ### Templates
 You can create each of these classes using templates.
 Click **RMB** in **Project Window** and open submenu **Pluto ECL**.
 There will be all actual templates.